 Another misconception about AI revolves around its self-learning mechanism.
 While AI is one of our greatest achievements — from programming and implementation to the removal of potential biases and inaccuracies — the technology relies on humans.
 It’s humans who enable the integration of knowledge and data into AI’s subsequent learning cycles.

-We need to understand that with AI’s limitless capabilities, it will only help humans grow and achieve greater milestones.
+We need to understand that AI’s limitless capabilities will only help humans grow and achieve greater milestones.

 To learn more about how we are assisting enterprises in their AI journey and helping bust AI myths along the way, visit https://fusemachines.com/success-stories/.

 Ready to explore how Fusemachines and AI can help your business?
 Click here